 Ms. Hantman also teaches a course on practical legal writing at the University of Maryland School of Law.
 The course focuses on helping students develop the ability to distill complex legal developments and regulatory issues.
 Their final work product is an article strong enough to meet ABA publication guidelines.
 She has also taught the course at EPA’s National Enforcement Training Institute.

 Ms. Hantman lives in Annapolis, Maryland where she has been involved in numerous civic efforts with the County Office of Planning and Zoning, a Conservancy governing board, and her neighborhood Community Association.
 She received a Governor’s citation for her work on State Bay restoration efforts.
-She enjoys baking and bicycle rides with her husband Todd and daughter Fern.

 Practice in DC limited to matters and proceedings before the EPA under District of Columbia Court of Appeals Rule 49(c)(5).